2 Bath Place High Street Moffat Dumfriesshire DG10 9HJ

 Browser compatibility – to access the service you need to use either Google Chrome or Safari.
 You will be given the opportunity to test your connection speed.

-Face-To-Face Appointments – Even though we can now begin to see patients more routinely, strict controls need to remain in place to comply with Government guidelines.
-You will be contacted before you attend to be screened for COVID-19 symptoms.
+Face-To-Face Appointments – Even though we can see patients more routinely, strict controls need to remain in place to comply with Government guidelines.
+You will be contacted before you attend your appointment to be screened for COVID-19 symptoms.
 If a parent/carer/guardian or interpreter needs to come with you, they will also be screened for COVID-19 symptoms before you attend.
 They may be asked to wait outside whilst you have your exam.
 In order to minimise the time you spend in the practice, you may have part of your examination conducted by telephone or video consultation before you attend.

-When you attend the practice, you should be prepared for things to be quite different to your previous visits.
-Social distancing will be practised wherever possible to do so.
+When you attend the practice, social distancing will be practised wherever possible to do so.
 Where this is not possible, the Optometrist and practice staff will be wearing appropriate Personal Protective Equipment (PPE) to keep everyone safe.
 Protective screens have also been installed around the reception and dispensing areas.

 In some cases (subject to the date of your last sight test and current frame availability) we may be able to make up a replacement pair of spectacles based on your previous prescription and frame order.
 Where necessary – and if it is deemed safest to do so – patients with glasses ready for collection will have the option of a home delivery service for a small additional fee.

 If you have questions, or require special assistance then please give us a call on 01683 221125.

-Thank you for your understanding in these challenging times.
+Thank you for your continued understanding and patience in these challenging times.